Diverse Talent Research

 Not all executive search research firms are created equal.
 Even those that claim to be experts in diversity recruiting often recycle the same diverse executives, missing brilliant contenders who are perfect for your company.
 They miss diverse candidates because they lack deep research expertise.
 And by that, we don’t mean your average candidate sourcing methods.
 To ensure high-quality diversity recruiting research, you need an executive search research partner who knows how to look and where to look — often beyond the usual places.

 Using LinkedIn isn’t enough to find diverse executive talent.
-Although LinkedIn boasts a membership of over 500 million people, LinkedIn and LinkedIn Recruiter still have major drawbacks, including incomplete, outdated, and altogether fake user profiles.
+Although LinkedIn boasts a membership of over 850 million people, LinkedIn and LinkedIn Recruiter still fall short.
+The business network offers far too many candidates, too little data quality, and too few filters to discover the candidates you need.
+LinkedIn Recruiter falls short, leaving recruiters scrambling.
+LinkedIn’s data quality issues include incomplete, outdated, and altogether fake user profiles.
 LinkedIn is a valuable tool, but it’s not a panacea for all your recruiting needs.
-Especially for the technology sector, since many leading executives don’t have LinkedIn profiles simply because they don’t need to.
+Especially in the technology sector, since many leading executives don’t have LinkedIn profiles simply because they don’t need them.
 Furthermore, LinkedIn profiles often don’t tell you whether a potential candidate is diverse.
 Rather, diverse executives and technologists often signal their diversity through other means.
 You need to reach beyond LinkedIn to find a strong diverse talent pool.

 Beyond HBCUs and Women’s Colleges